Axiomatic foundation of quantum measurements and survival effect: Introduction

 \section{Introduction}

 It is well known that the measuring process plays an important role in quantum mechanics \cite{P}.
-The first formal model of such process was developed by von Neumann \cite{JN}, however his point of view has been criticised (see for an example \cite{WIG, Lud,AY,Wak,DLP}).
+The first formal model of such process was developed by von Neumann \cite{JN}, however his point of view has been criticized (see for an example \cite{WIG, Lud,AY,Wak,DLP}).
 Many other authors have made attempts to obtain a more satisfactory solution of the quantum measurement problem based on the principles of quantum mechanics and statistical physics.
-In more recent papers, authors propose the particular schemes and models of quantum measurement with unitary and nonunitary evolution \cite{CM,C,SCW,WM,WM2,WM3,WM4,WM5,MB,RLBW,RLW,RL,WIS,Mil,X}.
-In the last case the evolution is often modelling by stochastic equations \cite{DZR,DPZ,GPZ,TM,VS,CSR}.
+In more recent papers, authors propose the particular schemes and models of quantum measurement with unitary and non-unitary evolution \cite{CM,C,SCW,WM,WM2,WM3,WM4,WM5,MB,RLBW,RLW,RL,WIS,Mil,X}.
+The evolution of measuring quantum system is modelling by stochastic equations in Refs. \cite{DZR,DPZ,GPZ,TM,VS,CSR}.

+In the traditional formulation of quantum mechanics in Hilbert space, states are described as density operators and observables are represented as self-adjoint operators.
+Alternatively, and equivalently, experimental events and propositions are represented as orthogonal projection operators, and states are defined as generalized probability measures.
+The axiomatic formulation of quantum measurements presented in this paper shows that the satisfactory solution of the quantum measurement problem can be based on a rigorous approach using the rigged Hilbert space, defined in Appendix B, and appropriate set of Postulates describing the measurement process.
+The Postulates describe, or define, in this approach the quantum nature of measuring devices and their quantum evolution based on general scattering theory given in Appendix A.

+In this paper, we present the axiomatic theory of quantum first-kind measurements in rigorous form.
+This approach also allows us to declare the theory of non-ideal measurements.
+Thus, there are two main purposes of this study.
+First of all we show that the general quantum scattering theory is consistent with the quantum measurements formulated in Quantum Mechanics.
+Secondly, using this rigorous approach we study the survival effect which leads to essential corrections for the uncertainty relations.
+Moreover, these modified uncertainty relations can also be used for the experimental verification of the survival measurement effect.